Generally, Portugal is a safe place for travelers. And a wonderful one!

 Locals tell us that there are some common scams in Portugal that you should know about (and know how to avoid).
 Here are some of the most popular scams:

 In this scam, a Roma (gypsy) woman—often older—will offer you a sprig of rosemary, grab your hand, and start telling you your fortune before you can say no. When she’s done, she’ll ask for payment; if you don’t give it to her, she’ll make a scene until you do.
 The best way to handle this scam: just pull your hand away and walk away.

 If you’re on a train or tram and an elderly Roma woman “slips and falls” into you, mind your wallet, purse, and/or watch.
 Often, muggers will use a fall as an excuse to make physical contact with you—and take your stuff while you’re distracted.
 The best way to handle this: check your belongings immediately.

 If a person or group of people approach you with a petition to sign, do not do so.
 They’re using as a distraction while someone else picks your pockets.
 The best way to handle this: just say no.

 The Algarve is a region along the southern coast of Portugal, made up of several small towns and gorgeous beachside resorts.
-Alongside Lisbon and Porto, the Algarve is a popular spot for families and retirees.
-It’s just as safe as the rest of the country—again, the biggest risk you will need to consider is pickpocketing.
+Alongside Lisbon and Porto, locals tell us that the Algarve is a popular spot for families and retirees—and an excellent place to enjoy some of Portugal's best activities.
+It’s just as safe as the rest of the country.
+The biggest risk to travelers here is pickpocketing.

 English is widely spoken in Portugal, especially in urban areas.
-For the most part, you will see English translations on major street signs and tourist destinations.
-Many Portuguese people speak English—in most cases, you will be able to communicate with your server or taxi driver without any problem.
+For the most part, locals tell us you will see English translations on major street signs and tourist destinations.
+And many Portuguese people speak English.
+That means you'll likely be able to communicate with taxi drivers and servers, even if you don't speak their language.

 Just in case you do find yourself in an emergency situation while you are in Portugal, here are all the important numbers you should know: